thenithinbalaji/pyrandtoys/README.rst

 Rand Toys
 =========

-``pyrandtoys`` is a python module containing probability-based toys’ functions.
+``pyrandtoys`` is a python module containing probability-based toys functions.
 It works offline and is compatible with both Python 2 and 3.

 Installation